 Step 4: Set up an Interest-Bearing Savings Account or Investment Account with Automatic Deposits

 If you are setting aside a lump sum of money each month, make sure that money is accruing interest, whether in a savings or investment account!
 Determine how much money you spend on monthly recurring expenses, such as rent, groceries, utilities, and other debt payments.
 Then, determine how much money you have left over each month that you can put into savings.
 The best way to stay on track with your monthly savings is to set up automatic monthly deposits, so you are not tempted to spend that money and remain consistent.

-Do you have money tied up in other ventures?
-It may be the perfect time to sell some stocks or bonds so you can re-invest that money into a new home.
+On the other hand, if you have a substantial amount of money tied up in other ventures, you may want to consider selling some of your investments.
+That way, you can re-invest that money into a new home.

 Step 5: Try to Cut out Unnecessary Monthly Expenses

 You may need to make a few sacrifices in the short-term if your goal is to save for a down payment.
 Some expenses you may want to consider cutting down on include: